Creating a React Component Library using Rollup, Typescript, Sass and Storybook

 is an array of 3rd party Rollup plugins.
 The plugins I've included are ones that are required to bundle the component library.
 A complete list of plugins can be found here.
 Let's go through all the plugins we're using:

-• resolve (@rollup/plugin-node-resolve) - efficiently bundles third party dependencies we've installed and use in node_modules
+) - efficiently bundles third party dependencies we've installed and use innode_modules

-• commonjs (@rollup/plugin-commonjs) - enables transpilation into CommonJS (CJS) format
+) - enables transpilation into CommonJS (CJS) format - typescript (

 Other useful plugins you might want to add are: